skip to main content

 14. risk/peril

-Balance between a sense of risk and the feeling of protection.
+Balanced combination of a perceived sense of risk and the rational knowledge of safety.

 Read more about Risk